ivsheva/game-hub/README.md

 ## Visit site

-Game hub project is using netlify hosting for being avalaible on the internet, so you can visit it.
+Game hub project is using Vercel hosting for being avalaible on the internet, so you can visit it.

 You can visit the site using **https://game-hub-main-discovery.vercel.app/**